Uemerson/go-roadmap/going-deeper/channels/README.md

 We can use multiple `cases` above the default clause to implement a multi-way non-blocking select.
 Here we attempt non-blocking receives on both messages and signals.

+# Closing Channels

+Closing a channel indicates that no more values will be sent on it.
+This can be useful to communicate completion to the channel’s receivers.

+[In this example](./examples/closing-channels/main.go) we’ll use a jobs channel to communicate work to be done from the `main()` goroutine to a worker goroutine.
+When we have no more jobs for the worker we’ll close the jobs channel.

 # Reference(s)

 [Go by Example: Channels](https://gobyexample.com/channels)